wp-plugins/html5-boilerplate/readme.txt

 to HTML5 Boilerplate Admin panel.

 = 1.1 =
-2011-04-24: Trying to get Screenshot links working in readme.txt...
+2011-04-24: Trying to get Screenshot links working in `readme.txt`...
 May or may not work...  :-)

 = 1.0 =